Avoiding Hawaii Probate

 - A divorce decree or judgment awarding Hawaii real property to one spouse does not automatically transfer the title of the Hawaii real property to that spouse: a deed or other conveyance document must still be signed, notarized and recorded in the proper Hawaii recording office for the title to legally transfer as directed by the court order or judgment.

 - Real Property Transfer on Death Deeds - Starting July 2011 Hawaii has allowed the use of Real Property Transfer on Death Deeds to avoid an expensive court Probate in appropriate situations.
 The special form Deed is signed by the owner(s) and then recorded.
 The Deed designates the beneficiary who is to receive title after the death of the owner.
 Until the owner dies, the owner stays on title and is free to sell the property or cancel the Real Property Transfer on Death Deed, etc. The Real Property Transfer on Death Deed transfers the title only after the death of the owner.
-A document has to be signed and recorded after the death of the owner, confirm that the beneficiary is accepting title.
+A document has to be signed and recorded after the death of the owner to confirm that the beneficiary is accepting title.
 There are some situations in which a Real Property Transfer on Death Deed may not be practical or advisable.

 - Adding an adult person on title, such as a family member, as a Joint Tenant can help avoid probate.
 However, this is not necessarily advisable for many people.
 You should consult with your estate planning attorney to determine what problems can result, before deciding if adding another person on title is recommended in your situation.